MadMaddie81/mad-miners-smp/README.md

 * All the way at the top the official Minecraft Bedrock Edition logo presides, eliminating all doubt of what version of the game the server is hosting.
     * There are two editions of the game; Minecraft Bedrock, which is written in C++ and is accessible on all major consoles as well as Windows 10 and iOS/Android.
 The other version is Minecraft Java, and as the name says it's written in Java and is basically only accessible on PC.
 Both versions has their pros and cons.
 * The header's other feature is a MadMiners SMP logo I created in Photoshop using the same style and font as the official Minecraft logo.
+    * SMP is an abbreviation of Survival Multiplayer, which is a common playstyle in Minecraft.

 #### __The Navigation Bar__